cis399-2017-team/Hot-Shame-puppet/README.md

 ### Prerequisites

 You will need Python3.x and puppet to be installed.
+If you wish to create admin users, you will need to already have an admin group set up.

 ### Installing